lo5/lo5.github.io/index.md

 - **H2O Excel Add-in** - Predictive array-formulae for spreadsheet data.

 Previously in 2010, I founded **[Plot.io](https://twitter.com/plot_io)**, a web-based interactive visual analytics system based on Leland Wilkinson's [Grammar of Graphics](https://www.springer.com/gp/book/9780387245447).
 You can see it in action [here](https://www.youtube.com/playlist?list=PLuJkLL3TgZXYRDcRxKL-Z0FFUEUmAs0US).
 The front-end was originally authored in a custom Lisp dialect, transpiled to Coffeescript, then Javascript.
 The programming paradigm was inspired by [Flapjax](https://www.flapjax-lang.org/), based on [functional reactive programming](https://wiki.haskell.org/Functional_Reactive_Programming) and [flow-based programming](https://en.wikipedia.org/wiki/Flow-based_programming), long before Elm or React/Redux were a thing.
 The entire user interface and visualization/rendering library minified down to ~150KB, a fourth of the size of the average web page back in 2010.
-As far as I'm aware, it was the first browser-based "BI" system in existence.
+As far as I'm aware, it was the first browser-based "BI" system in existence that worked without third-party plugins like Adobe SVG.

 Plot.io was acquired by [Platfora](https://platfora.com/) in 2012, which in turn was acquired by [Workday](https://www.workday.com/) in 2016.
 The product is currently called [Prism](https://www.workday.com/en-us/products/analytics-reporting/overview.html).